ThisNotAlfred/Rhombus/README.md

 | two register | `value` | `[memory cell]` |

 ### list of instructions
-> all the instructions must be lower case at the moment due to skkill issues and C++.
+> all the instructions must be lower case at the moment due to skill issues and C++.

 | instruction | description | example |
 | ----------- | ----------- | ------- |